OchiengPaul442/airqo-icon-library-min/docs/ADMIN_DEPLOYMENTS.md

 3. The deployment process will have a wait time before executing
 4. All changes to workflows require administrator approval

-This setup ensures that package publishing and website deployments are secure and only performed by authorized administrators.
+This setup ensures that package publishing is secure and only performed by authorized administrators.